Yoh0xFF/react-native-auth/README.md

 # react-native-auth

-A simple app that demonstrates basic auth flow on the mobile.
+A simple app that demonstrates basic authentication flow on the mobile.

 It demonstrates how to use: